kris098e/5th_term/5th_term/software_engineering/Theory/3 Scrum/Scrum.md

 ### Sprint backlog
 what we aim to achieve during the sprint picked from the product backlog
+## Refinement
+adding more details to tasks, after planning?
 ## Sprint review
 How far we got during the spring, what is the next step to take.
 Demo of what has happened to the rest of company.
 ## Done